marcellovictorino/marcellovictorino.github.io/_posts/2019-03-27-Inference-Confidence-Interval-Hypothesis-Testing.md

 + **Bonferroni**: $$\alpha^* = \frac{\alpha}{n}$$
     - The Type I error rate should be the desired $$\alpha$$, divided by the number of tests, $$n$$.
     - Example: if replicating the same experiment 20 times, each experiment corrected $$alpha^*$$ would be $$\frac{0.05}{20}$$ = 0.0025 (that means, 0.25% instead of the initial 5%).
     - As illustrated in the example above, this method is **very conservative**.
 While it does minimize the rate of False Positives (making the findings more meaningful), it also fails to recognize actual significant differences.
-Hence, increasing Type II error (False Negatives), leading to a test with low **Power**.
+Which increases the amount of Type II error (False Negatives), leading to a test with low **Power**.

 + **Holm-Bonferroni**: recommended approach
     - Less conservative, this adaptation from the Bonferroni method presents a better trade-off between Type I and II errors.
     - It consist of a simple but tricky to explain algorithm.
 See [this Wikipedia](https://en.wikipedia.org/wiki/Holm%E2%80%93Bonferroni_method) for detailed explanation.
     - I personally created a Python function to implement this method.
 It receives a list of the identification of the test/metric/experiment, and another with the respective p-value of each individual test/experiment.
-The output is a list of all tests that have evidence to Reject the Null; and another one with the remaining, where we Fail to Reject the Null.
+The output is a list of all tests that have evidence to Reject the Null; and another one with the remaining, where we Fail to Reject the Null. *The code can be found in the A/B Testing post.*

 <br>
 ## Pitfalls
 1. When interpreting statistical significance results, we assume the **sample** is truly representative of the **Population** of interest.
-    - It is important to watch out for **Response Bias**, when only a specific segment of the population is captured in the sample
+    - It is important to watch out for **Response Bias**, when only a specific segment of the population is captured in the sample.
     - Example: people against a bill (or project) are more likely to attend a Public Hearing to manifest their opinion than those in favor.
 <br><br>
 2. With large enough sample size, hypothesis testing leads to even the smallest differences being considered as statistically significant.
-    - Hence, it is important to be aware of Practical Significance as well, considering extraneous factors such as: cost, time *etc.*
+    - Hence, it is important to be aware of **Practical Significance** as well, taking into consideration extraneous factors such as: cost, time *etc.*
-    - Example: a small improvement in the manufacturing process - even if statistically significant - might not be worth the cost, time, and effort to implement it.
+    - Example: a small improvement in the manufacturing process - even if statistically significant - might not be worth the cost, time, and/or effort to implement it.

 <br>
-## Decision Errors (False Positive & False Negatives)
+## Decision Errors (False Positives & False Negatives)
-Whenever making decisions without knowing the correct answer, we can face 4 different outcomes.
+Whenever making decisions without knowing the correct answer, we can face 4 different outcomes:
++ **Correct**:
+  - True Positives
+  - True Negatives

++ **Wrong**:
+  - False Positives
+  - False Negatives

 Enters the **Confusion Matrix**:

 {% include figure image_path="images\Inference-CI-Hypothesis-Testing\confusion-matrix.PNG"
 caption="The famous Confusion Matrix"